prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Secrets is a list of Secrets in the same namespace as the Alertmanager
+<p>secrets is a list of Secrets in the same namespace as the Alertmanager
 object, which shall be mounted into the Alertmanager Pods.
 Each Secret is added to the StatefulSet definition as a volume named <code>secret-&lt;secret-name&gt;</code>.
 The Secrets are mounted into <code>/etc/alertmanager/secrets/&lt;secret-name&gt;</code> in the &lsquo;alertmanager&rsquo; container.</p>